thesse1/webmethods-api-gateway-staging/README.md

 This pipeline will import the API Gateway configuration assets on the DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and/or PROD_EXT stages.

-If any stage spans multiple instances, the assets will automatically be imported on each instance of the stage.
+If any stage spans multiple environments, the assets will automatically be imported on each environment of the stage.

-The azure_demo_01 environment set includes seven BUILD environment instances BUILD_01, ..., BUILD_07 and it includes two PROD_INT environment instances PROD_INT_01 and PROD_INT_02 and it includes two PROD_EXT environment instances PROD_EXT_01 and PROD_EXT_02.
+The azure_demo_01 environment set includes seven BUILD environments BUILD_01, ..., BUILD_07 and it includes two PROD_INT environments PROD_INT_01 and PROD_INT_02 and it includes two PROD_EXT environments PROD_EXT_01 and PROD_EXT_02.
 For every configuration of BUILD or PROD_INT or PROD_EXT, the assets will be imported on BUILD_01, ..., BUILD_07, or PROD_INT_01 and PROD_INT_02, or PROD_EXT_01 and PROD_EXT_02, respectively.

 The following parameters can/must be provided for this pipeline: